JunctionBoxca/junctionboxca.github.com/_posts/2019-06-20-Maven-to-bazel-prep.md

 traditional repos in a multi-workspace configuration it becomes cumbersome resolving and manage third-party dependencies across repos.
 Multirepos also bring additional overhead as it abandons the maven concept of manually versioned modules.
-Instead it expects repos to be in the master/HEAD position.
+Instead it expects repos to be in the master/HEAD position with changes being committed atomically across the project.

 ### Language support varies